-Fidus Information Security are a CREST and TIGER scheme approved UK Penetration Testing consultancy with our consultants holding some of the most recognised certifications in the industry.
+Fidus Information Security are a TIGER scheme approved UK Penetration Testing consultancy with our consultants holding some of the most recognised certifications in the industry, including CREST certifications.

 Our highly skilled and experienced penetration testing specialists approach every piece of work with due care and attention, ensuring your needs are always put first, and more importantly met.
 Our extensive knowledge and experience allows us to advise on the correct approach to take for all tasks, regardless of size.